-- (a) General retail standards. - (1) Small: - (A) In the residential, apartment, or apartment mixed use zoning districts, all sales, services, displays, or storage must be within a fully enclosed structure. - (B) For zoning lots adjoining any zoning lot in the country, residential, apartment, or apartment mixed use zoning districts, all incidental storage of material and equipment must be within a fully enclosed structure. - (C) In the residential and apartment zoning districts, the following standards apply: - (i) The zoning lot must be located at least 0.5 miles from any zoning district in which general retail use is permitted, unless the zoning lot is located within 0.5 miles of a rail station or bus transit center;
+- (a) General retail standards. - (1) Small: - (A) For zoning lots adjoining any zoning lot in the country, residential, apartment, or apartment mixed use zoning districts, all incidental storage of material and equipment must be within a fully enclosed structure. - (B) In the industrial mixed use zoning district, the density requirements of Table 21-3.5 and Section 21-3.140-1(c) apply.